 It’s important that your employees know that they can talk to you when they have a problem or a question, but you can also motivate them by regularly reaching out to them.
 That means making sure your team understands what you expect of them, explaining how their roles fit into overall company priorities, and asking them about their own goals and priorities.

 Few things kill motivation like micromanagement.
 If you’re constantly hovering over employees and second-guessing their choices, they’re not going to feel like they can make any decisions on their own.
 That’s why, once your employees know your expectations and have the right training, it’s best to get out of the way and let them do their jobs.
 Do what you can to structure projects so that employees have more autonomy and involvement in important decisions from beginning to end.

 4. They allow negative attitudes to dominate

 Respondents to the survey ranked friendly coworkers second only to supportive managers as contributors to satisfaction on the job.
-If you have negative employees, put policies and supervision in place to lessen the damage these people can cause.
+If you have negative employees, put policies and supervision in place to manage the most annoying workplace behavior.

 5. They don’t tolerate failure

 When employees are allowed to manage their work without fear of retribution for making mistakes, they are typically more productive.
 Instead of instilling fear, encourage your team to learn from errors and misjudgments.

 Paying employees what they’re worth is a key element of motivation, so do whatever you can to ensure you’re offering competitive compensation.
 But that’s not the only type of reward to consider.
 You can also show your appreciation by thanking people personally when they perform exceptionally well or meet a milestone, or by organizing parties or events to celebrate a team success.

 People hate feeling like they’re wasting time.
 For that reason, try to avoid sending unnecessary emails or holding needless meetings.
 If you must call a meeting, make sure you have an agenda and stick to a time schedule.